Aerosvit Flight 241: Navigational error

 It was apparent that some sort of navigational error had occurred on board Flight 241.
 The ATC had instructed the crew to head north for a second landing attempt and the crew had confirmed to the ATC that they were on the right track.
 Hence, if Flight 241 did crash then the wreckage should have been discovered at the north.
 However, it somehow ended up in the Pieria Mountains, southwest of the airport.

 Examination on the recorder revealed that the No. 1 VOR receiver of the aircraft, located on the captain side, was actually inoperative.
-According to the investigation, the instrument had malfunctioned during the aircraft's approach to Odessa.
+According to the investigation, the instrument had malfunctioned during the aircraft's approach to Odesa.
 Despite the condition, the aircraft somehow was allowed to fly to Greece.
 Due to the malfunction, the localizer signal could not be obtained by the faulty instrument.
 The CVR and FDR recording further showed that during the crew's attempt to approach Thessaloniki, they didn't follow the supposed procedure for an approach.
 In accordance with the approach chart of Runway 16 of Thessaloniki Airport, the crew had to come from the north of the airport first.
 The crew had been instructed by the ATC to pass through waypoint LAMBI, a waypoint located at the northeast of the airport, and then to enter a north holding area.
-For a VOR-DME ILS approach through waypoint LAMBI, the crew had to turn towards an “arc” first and later turned to the left towards the ILS localizer of Runway 16.
+For a VOR-DME ILS approach through waypoint LAMBI, the crew had to turn towards an "arc" first and later turned to the left towards the ILS localizer of Runway 16.
 The localizer was supposed to help the crew make a stabilized approach by guiding the pilots to the runway with two beams, one of which was to tell the pilots on whether they were high or low and the other was to tell the pilots on whether they were on the right or the left of the runway centerline.
 These beams would have eventually guided the crew to Runway 16.
-Flight 241 didn't follow the ATC's instruction to turn towards the supposed “arc” for waypoint LAMBI.
+Flight 241 didn't follow the ATC's instruction to turn towards the supposed "arc" for waypoint LAMBI.
 Instead, the aircraft flew directly towards the airport's beacon.
 As such, they were unable to make a stabilized approach.
-Due to the crew's decision to fly directly towards the beacon, the aircraft overshot the ILS localizer and the crew were unable to descent with the required rate of descent for landing.
+Due to the crew's decision to fly directly towards the beacon, the aircraft overshot the ILS localizer and the crew were unable to descend with the required rate of descent for landing.
 The aircraft eventually arrived at the airport at a very high altitude and missed its landing at the airport.